Outcast - Episode 8

 Mama carried Nwakaego on her back, until we got to our church compound.
 It was my first time of going to a vigil.
 It was done inside the church.
 Everybody dressed like they came to sleep.
 Heavy clothes to cover their bodies and legs from being bitten by mosquitoes.
 During the deliverance, I was awake which was unusual, as I kept staring at the those shaking and falling on the floor.
 I was confused on what they were saying.
 I saw Mama signalled Padre Pio, he came and held my head and started praying.
 Immediately, I fell, and started rolling on the floor.

-Read " She Did It " by the same author ( Obinna Tony )
+Read " The Dormitory (A Sequel) " by the same author ( Obinna Tony )

 .
 I could feel water being splattered on my body.
 Mama called it holy water.
 It tasted salty.